JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 As above, **dim** is the number of independent variables in the vertex equations and **sym** corresponds to the symbols of these variables.

 **mass_matrix** is an optional argument that defaults to the identity matrix `I`.
-If a mass matrix M is given the local system `M * dv = vertexfunction!` will be solved. `network_dynamics` assembles all local mass matrices into one global mass matrix that can be passed to a differential equation solver like `Rodas4`.
+If a mass matrix M is given, the local system `M * dv = vertexfunction!` will be solved. `network_dynamics` assembles all local mass matrices into one global mass matrix that can be passed to a differential equation solver like `Rodas4`.

 One may also call ODEVertex with keyword arguments, omitting optional arguments: